For issues or concerns with a DCS Case

-All parties are highly encouraged to openly discuss issues and resolve complaints with their Child Protective Services (CPS) case manager and to proceed to supervisors or management staff only when resolution has not been reached.
+All parties are highly encouraged to openly discuss issues and resolve complaints with their Department of Child Safety (DCS) case manager and to proceed to supervisors or management staff only when resolution has not been reached.
 When parents disagree with the case manager, they should express their concerns either directly to the case manager, with the chain of command of their case manager or with their lawyer.
-Parents also may speak with the CPS supervisor and if an agreement still cannot be reached, the assistant program manager or the regional program manager may also assist with problem resolution.
+Parents also may speak with the DCS supervisor and if an agreement still cannot be reached, the assistant program manager or the regional program manager may also assist with problem resolution.

-The Division of Children, Youth, and Families (DCYF) Family Advocate receives and responds to complaints made by persons who have an open or closed Child Protective Services (CPS) case, as well as their family members or interested parties.
-A complaint is a written or verbal expression of dissatisfaction about services, actions or lack of actions or manner of treatment by the CPS staff affecting an individual client.
+The DCS Family Advocate receives and responds to complaints made by persons who have an open or closed Department of Child Safety (DCS) case, as well as their family members or interested parties.
+A complaint is a written or verbal expression of dissatisfaction about services, actions or lack of actions or manner of treatment by the DCS staff affecting an individual client.

 In discussion with the complainant, the Family Advocate reviews the complaint, then in conjunction with the appropriate staff, either the case manager, supervisor or district management seeks to resolve the complaint.
 The complainant is informed of the outcome of the consultation with staff.
 The Family Advocate will, upon request, mail a Client Grievance form and assist with filling out the form.

 In addition, the Family Advocate responds to calls from the general public seeking information about other Department of Economic Security Programs, Family Court and child custody and those seeking services not provided by DCS.
 For these callers, the Family Advocate provides telephone numbers to the appropriate service or agency.
 The Family Advocate is available Monday-Friday 8 a.m.-5 p.m. at 1-877-527-0765 or 602-364-0777.
 All calls to the Family Advocate are returned as soon as possible.